ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 //FOTO: Loginscreen webapp

 ###### User-pool and Identity-pool
 User Pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications.
 Users can sign-in directly to the **User Pool** (which we used), or using Facebook, Amazon or Google.
 Successful authentication generates JSON Web Tokens (JWTs).

 Identity Pools provide temporary AWS credentials to access AWS services like S3 and DynamoDB.

 ##### aws-exports.js
 Our amplify project generates a new file in the ./src folder of our project, an aws-exports.js, that holds all the configuration for the services we create with Amplify.

 #### Ghela-alert Webapp
 Here I'll go over all the features of our Webapp once we get access to the Dashboard.
 ***We also talk about AWS API and lambda functions in this part, but we'll explain them more thoroughly in the last section about our "serverless backend".***

 ##### Dashboard view
 On the dashboard view we can see which events are coming up next, when we click on them we also get to see all the alerts which are set.
 From here we can update alert times or we can snooze them.
 BUT!
 The way you would expect this to work is probably by manipulating our DynamoDB table, and then let our RPI sync the changes to update the H2 database, but this is not the case.

 //FOTO dashboard-view-webapp

 When clicking on snooze or save, we create a job for our RPI.
 Just like deploying a new Docker image onto the RPI, we use IoT Jobs to make our RPI execute custom tasks.

 ##### Create Custom event
 On this tab we can create our own custom events.
 The way this works is identical as snoozing and updating an alert on the dashboard view.
 We also create a job which gets executed, as described in the next section.

 //FOTO custom-event-webapp

 ##### Executing jobs on the RPI

 An example of how such a cycle works for snoozing an alert :
 1. We click snooze
-2. We call our [AWS API](https://aws.amazon.com/api-gateway/) which has an endpoint "/alert/snooze".
+2. We call our [AWS API](https://aws.amazon.com/api-gateway/) endpoint "/alert/snooze".
 3. This endpoint invokes a [AWS Lambda function](https://aws.amazon.com/lambda/), which creates a job for the RPI and also inserts a row into another dynamo table (ghela-jobs), to register the jobs we create on the frontend.
 4. The RPI executes the job, meaning snoozing the alert
 5. The RPI synchronizes his H2 database with the Event dynamo table (ghela-events)

 For updating an alert or creating a custom game, the above would be the same exept:
 - we call another endpoint. ex. "/event" or "/alert"
 - the jobdocument that we create in our lambda function to send with our Job-creation request, will differ.

 <!-- FOTO different jobdocuments -->

 ##### Job overview
 In this view the API will send a GET request to our AWS API on the endpoint "/job".
 The lambda function which is coupled here, will read the ghela-jobs dynamo table, and list all jobs of whom the status is not yet "COMPLETED".
 The moment this list is empty all changes from our webapp have been processed succesfully by our RPI-backend and will have updated the ghela-events and ghela-jobs dynamo tables.

 Important note: When our RPI is not connected to the internet, these jobs will not get completed, thus not saving changes made remotely.
 We can change the amount of retries AWS IoT will fire as well as job-time-outs inside our lambda functions.

 <!-- //FOTO Jobs -->

 ##### Metrics
 On this tab we can see the status of the RPI backend as a graph.
 Remember the Metrics we talked about above?
-Via this API endpoint we invoke a lambda function which fetches this dynamic graph and sends it back to our frontend to be displayed.
+Via the "/metrics" API endpoint we invoke a lambda function which fetches this dynamic graph and sends it back to our frontend to be displayed.
 On this graph we can easily see if the RPI is still connected to the internet.

 <!-- //Foto metrics -->

 #### CICD pipeline Frontend

 Since CICD pipelines were completly new to me when starting this project, Bas created the pipeline for our RPI-backend.
 For the frontend CICD pipeline he wanted me to create it.
-He still helped me, though, he let me think about how this pipeline would run, what steps were needed and let me create the azure-pipelines.yml .
+Even though he still helped me, he let me think about how this pipeline would run, what steps were needed and let me create the azure-pipelines.yml .

 The process goes like this:
 1. We build our pipeline on a linux machine
 2. Fetch our aws-exports.js from our parameterStore on [AWS SSM](), and replace it in our angular project.
-3. Then we have some steps to build our project.
-Installing dependencies & building our app for production.
+3. Then we have some steps to build our project like installing dependencies & building our app for production.
 4. We empty our S3 bucket where our webapp gets saved
 5. Upload the newly compiled webapp to this S3 bucket
 6. As a last step we invalidate [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) cache, to make sure our website gets updated in every datacenter, everywhere in the world.
 If we don't do this, our old version could be cached for up to 24h!

 ### Serverless as backend framework
 To get the backend for our webapp working we needed a few things to get up and running.

-1. We also needed 2 [DynamoDB]() tables to put our events and jobs.
+1. We needed 2 [DynamoDB]() tables to put our events and jobs.
 2. Another thing we needed were a [Cognito UserPool]() and a Cognito [IdentityPool]() for the security aspect of our Frontend.
 3. An [AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) with all of our needed end-points configured and secured.
 4. [Lambda functions]() to make our endpoints perform the operations they were intended for, using the [AWS Node.js SDK](https://aws.amazon.com/sdk-for-node-js/)